cse-labs/res-edge-labs/labs/outer-loop.md

 ## Create a Dev Cluster

-- Running `flt create` creates the Azure VM that hosts the k3d cluster.
-It also triggers a [CI-CD Github Action](https://github.com/kubernetes101/pib-dev/actions) to generate deployment manifests.
+- Running `flt create` creates the Azure VM that hosts the k3d cluster
+- It also triggers a [CI-CD Github Action](https://github.com/kubernetes101/pib-dev/actions) to generate deployment manifests

 ```bash